Hijab row during exam in Bihar college | Law-Order

 - India

-A college student in this north Bihar town alleged that objectionable remarks were made against her by a male teacher who got annoyed when she refused to take off her head-scarf (hijab) during an exam on Sunday.
+A college student in this north Bihar town alleged that objectionable remarks were made against her by a male teacher when she refused to take off her head-scarf (hijab) during an exam on Sunday.

 The incident took place at the Mahant Darshan Das Mahila College, better known by its abbreviation ''MDDM'', situated in the town's Mithanpura locality where intermediate students turned up for their sent up tests.